Eric Robertson joined the Salem, Oregon, firm Saalfeld Griggs. He will work with the employee benefits and corporate practice groups. (October 2017)

 Daina Vitolins appointed judge by Oregon Gov. Kate Brown to the 22nd Judicial District Circuit Court encompassing Crook and Jefferson counties.
 Vitolins fills the vacancy created by the retirement of Judge Gary Lee Williams.
 (June 2017)

 Joseph Schierhorn JD/MBA'85, named president and CEO of Northrim BanCorp Inc., the parent company of Northrim Bank in Anchorage, Alaska, where Schierhorn will continue to serve as president and CEO.
-(June 2017)
+In October 2017, he was also named chairman of the board of the bank and the company.
+(October 2017)

 Douglas S. Parker recognized with a top ranking in the 2017 edition of the prestigious Chambers USA: America’s Leading Lawyers for Business.
 Chambers placed Parker in Band 1 for Alaska, the guide’s highest distinction.
 Parker is office managing shareholder in the Anchorage and Portland, Oregon offices of Littler, the world’s largest employment and labor law practice representing management.
 (June 2017)